-This bill proposes amendments to the North Dakota Century Code regarding the responsibilities of the superintendent of public instruction and introduces a new section focused on school district compliance with education-related state laws.
-The existing duties of the superintendent are largely retained, but the language has been updated to include a new responsibility for the superintendent to review school districts for compliance with education-related state laws and to issue corrective actions as necessary.
-Specifically, the bill allows the superintendent to conduct reviews based on allegations of noncompliance, resolutions from school district boards, or requests from county superintendents.
+This bill proposes amendments to the North Dakota Century Code regarding the responsibilities of the superintendent of public instruction, particularly in relation to school district compliance with education-related state laws.
+The existing duties of the superintendent are retained, but new provisions are added, including the authority to review school districts for compliance with education-related state laws and to issue corrective actions if necessary.
+The bill also establishes a formal procedure for conducting these reviews, which can be initiated based on various triggers, such as complaints from school district boards or county superintendents.

 Statutes affected: PREFILED: 15.1-02-04, 15.1-14-01